JAMSUPREME/tf-multi-account/README.md

 # Using CDK TF

+I'm initially trying this out with Typescript for a couple reasons:
+- The brunt of TF CDK (and in fact, AWS CDK) seems to be written in typescript
+- The documentation is very sparse, and it is hard to find how the resources are represented in code
+- There are more examples and support in TS

+## Trying Python

 Make sure you have CDK TF installed: https://learn.hashicorp.com/tutorials/terraform/cdktf-install Also install pipenv: https://pipenv.pypa.io/en/latest/ (`brew install pipenv`)

-For this example, I am using python largely because Boto (https://docs.aws.amazon.com/pythonsdk/?id=docs_gateway) is in python and I think it may be useful to leverage the 2 in conjunction.
+I wanted to try Python largely because Boto (https://docs.aws.amazon.com/pythonsdk/?id=docs_gateway) is in python and I think it may be useful to leverage the 2 in conjunction.

 Initialize:
 `cdktf init --template="python"`